-Within the vault of the Millennium Seed Bank is the Seed Collection, which represents the greatest concentration of living seed-plant biodiversity on earth.
+Within the vaults of the Millennium Seed Bank is the Seed Collection, which represents the greatest concentration of living seed-plant diversity on earth.
 The bank is a global resource for conservation and sustainable use of plants.

 With around one in five plant species estimated to be threatened with extinction worldwide, seed banks are a cost-effective means of long-term ex-situ plant conservation.
 The collections of seeds are dried and frozen, providing a safety net against species’ extinction in the wild.
 The seed collections are also accessible resources for research, and for the creation of sustainable solutions to the great problems facing the world – food security, disease, climate change and biodiversity loss.

 The Millennium Seed Bank at Wakehurst, with its invaluable collections, is the world leader in this kind of ex situ conservation of wild plant species, with priority given to collections of species that are most threatened and potentially most useful.
 The collections are curated to a high standard, to achieve and maintain high collection quality (data, viability, diversity, etc.), which is essential for maximising the usability of the collections for research, re-introduction and restoration.

 The seed collections in the Millennium Seed Bank constitute the largest and most diverse wild plant species genetic resource in the world.
 The great majority of this collection has been collected by the associated global network, the Millennium Seed Bank Partnership (MSBP), which is active in over 80 countries and is the largest ex situ plant conservation programme in the world.